tanMan5/UofA/README.md

 ![Philip Howley](images/rsz_philip-howley.jpg)
 #### Philip Howley

 Phil has taught web technologies at various colleges in Los Angeles since 2003.
 He has a BS in Financial Management from Clemson University and an MBA with a concentration in CIS from Temple University.
-Phil completed the 3 month General Assembly Full Stack program as a student.
-Phil recently completed a 6 month part-time full stack UCLA extensions program as a TA.
+Phil completed a 3-month full-time General Assembly Full Stack program as a student a few years back.
+Phil has TA'd on campus at UCLA last year and just recently wrapped up TA'ing online for UCLA.
+Both classes were for this same 6-month part-time full-stack program.
 Phil's full time gig is as an Okta consultant.

 -----------------------------------------